gengjia0214/Python-Genetic-Algorithm-ECO-Feature-Selection/README.md

 1 - Init: Start with a large population of creatures (1st generation)

-2 - Train: Train all creatures on the training data so they become weak classifiers.
-Validate all the creatures.
+2 - Train: Train all creatures on the training data.
+Validate all the creatures on a holdout dataset.

-3 - Eliminate: Eliminate the underperformed creatures.
-The rest become parent candidate pool.
+3 - Eliminate: Eliminate the underperformed creatures based on performance on the holdout set.
+The rest of creatures will be in the parents pool.

-4 - Reproduce: Randomly select a pair of creatures from the parent candidate pool.
+4 - Reproduce: Randomly select a pair of creatures from the parents pool.
 Cross the paresnts chromosome to generate child creature (reproduce).
 Each children creature have a small chance to mutate (changing the parameters of the filters).
 Reproduce enough number of children creature as the next generation.
 5 - go to step 2.

 From step 2 -> step 4 is one generation.
 Repeat 10 generations and this genetic framework should be able to select well performed creatures, i.e. weak classifiers.